Transfer Paris (hotel or home address) - Orly Airport

 1946: first provisional terminal of Paris-Orly, redevelopment of Paris-Le Bourget.
-An annual average of 300,000 passengers then passes through the terminal.
+An annual average of 300,000 passengers passed through the terminal.

 1947: first runway built, with a length of 2,100 meters.
 Opening of the provisional terminal at Orly Nord.

-1952: Air France joins Paris-Orly, the traffic reaches 1.2 million passengers in the year, twice more than Paris-Le Bourget.
+1952: Air France joins Paris-Orly, and the traffic reaches 1.2 million passengers in the year, twice as many as Paris-Le Bourget.

 Tourism in Orly and the surrounding area

 Did you know that you can take a ‘Along the runways’ visit?
 Therefore, you will benefit from a clear presentation in the reserved area.
 This is a good opportunity to discover how Paris-Orly airport works.
 You will also pass very close to the planes and learn more about the different trades on the runway.
 During the stopover, you will observe the meticulous work of the ramp agents with identification of the aircraft processing phases : positioning, unloading, loading, refueling, catering.
 The photocopy of the identity card must be sent by email no later than 10 days before the date of the visit if you wish to participate.